ndurner/ndurner.github.io/_posts/2023-08-04-gen-ai-models-systems-use-cases.md

 ---
 layout: post
-title: "Understanding Gen. AI: Models, Systems, Platforms and Use Cases"
+title: "Understanding GenAI: Models, Systems, Platforms and Use Cases"
 date: 2023-08-04
 tags: [GPT-4, ChatGPT, Bard, PaLM, Microsoft Research, OpenAI]
 ---

 Following up on my [post about ChatGPT (not) getting dumber](ai-getting-dumber), a commenter remarked that Bard did better on this particular math excersise.

-I offered the explanation that what they saw here here with Bard is the use of a "tool" as proposed by Microsoft Research in their "Sparks of AGI" paper and recently made available by OpenAI:
+I offered the explanation that what they saw here with Bard is the use of a "tool" as proposed by Microsoft Research in their "Sparks of AGI" paper and recently made available by OpenAI:

 - to developers in the form of GPT functions
 - to end-users most visibly as part of ChatGPT Plus, in the form of Plugins

 For reasoning about "Gen. AI", it's useful to differentiate between Models, Systems, Platforms and Use Cases, as proposed by Miles Brundage (Research Manager at OpenAI) in his talk "[Where and when does the law fit into AI development and deployment?](https://www.youtube.com/watch?v=5j4U2UzJWfI&t=5728s)" at the [Workshop on Generative AI and Law '23](https://genlaw.github.io/).
 Screencap:

 ![Models, Systems, Platforms and Use Cases](assets/img/miles-brundage-ai-models-systems-platforms-use-cases.jpg)

  To connect this back: